 Driven precast concrete and steel tubes can be installed across all construction sectors.
 Typically installed on sites where the soil profile is alluvial and consist of soft soils with a high-water table that might be problematic for traditional bored piling.
 Piles are manufactured and installed in sections and driven to a set and are therefore suitable for sites with variable ground conditions.

-Precast concrete or steel piles are driven into the ground by a hydraulic pile hammer, which compacts the surrounding soil.
+Precast concrete and steel tube piles are driven into the ground by a top driven hydraulic pile hammer, which compacts the surrounding soil as the pile is driven to depth.
 Piles are driven to a design depth or resistance (set) that will enable them to carry the required load.